maazu/neurogene-portal-frontend/README.md

 🔎 Gene Search Interface
 Enter a gene symbol (e.g., SCN2A, SYNGAP1) to explore expression trends.

-📉 Smooth PDF Plot Download
+📉 Smooth Plot Download
-Visualizations are served as downloadable PDF files via the API.
+Visualizations are served as downloadable pnf.

 🎨 Modern UI
 Built with shadcn/ui, offering a responsive, clean, and accessible interface.

-🌐 Fast & SEO-Friendly
-Leveraging the power of Next.js for fast, server-rendered React apps.

 ## 🧰 Tech Stack